kouMatsumoto/macos-setup-guide/README.md

 ### System Language
-In programming, you should use English to write codes anywhere include inner comments to avoid useless confusion.
+In codeing, you should use English anywhere even on comments to avoid useless confusion.
 I recommend to set System language English as primary language.